Banking or startups? Which is a better career choice from a Lazard sales trader

-I am a former Lazard sales person as well as having sold a SAAS business and so i have a little bit of experience in building something from scratch.
+I am a former Lazard sales person as well as having sold an online business and so I have a little bit of experience in building something from scratch.
 A lot and almost none of my former colleagues left finance to try to build something.
 They may have known that the chances are in fact against them.
 Building something from scratch and raising venture capital is extremely difficult and almost impossible.
+I have been there and done it.

 Conclusion

 Whatever you decide to do both are hard.
 You need to think carefully about your personal situation if you do in fact look to build a startup from scratch.
-Banking is definately a good choice if your coming out of univeristy as i would not recomend most of you to jump into building a business.
+Banking is definitely a good choice if your coming out of university, as i would not recommend most of you to jump into building a business.
 Its harder than you think.

 Check out the below article for more